Skip to content

 status = KDEStatus.MISSING

-audit_notes = [f"Source: {event.source_system}", f"Drift: {drift:.1f}ms"]
+notes = [f"Source: {event.source_system}", f"Drift: {drift:.1f}ms", f"Tier: {event.risk_tier.value}"]

 if drift > max_drift_ms:

-f"WARNING: temporal drift {drift:.1f}ms exceeds threshold {max_drift_ms:.1f}ms"
+notes.append(f"WARNING: temporal drift {drift:.1f}ms exceeds threshold {max_drift_ms:.1f}ms")

-"Temporal drift exceeded | Event: %s | Drift: %.1fms | Threshold: %.1fms",
+logger.warning("Temporal drift exceeded | Event: %s | Drift: %.1fms", event.event_id, drift)

 if status != KDEStatus.COMPLETE:

-"Gap detected | Event: %s | Missing KDEs: %s | Status: %s",
+logger.info("Gap detected | Event: %s | Missing: %s | Status: %s",

-event.event_id, missing, status.value,
+event.event_id, missing, status.value)

 return report